 School and Club Programming

-During daylight hours Bring Down The Walls operates as a school for radical thought and political exchange featuring conversations, workshops, and convenings led by people directly impacted by the prison system and those working to change it.
-The curriculum represents the broad spectrum of perspectives and voices in the struggle for justice, offering new ways to build deeper knowledge around mass incarceration and prison abolition.
-Throughout the day, discussions exploring the history of house music are threaded into the dialogue.
-Direct services will also be available for free counseling on civil, legal, and housing issues.
+During daylight hours Bring Down The Walls operated as a school for radical thought and political exchange featuring conversations, workshops, and convenings led by people directly impacted by the prison system and those working to change it.
+The curriculum represented the broad spectrum of perspectives and voices in the struggle for justice, offering new ways to build deeper knowledge around mass incarceration and prison abolition.
+Throughout the day, discussions exploring the history of house music were threaded into the dialogue.
+Direct services were also available for free counseling on civil, legal, and housing issues.

-When the sun goes down, Bring Down The Walls turns into a dance club, inspired by the ethos of early house music venues, which often functioned as hubs of political engagement as much as spaces of personal liberation and collective transcendence.
-Programmed in collaboration with Nowadays, a gathering place and party space, each Saturday will be hosted by different NYC collectives that celebrate the history and present-day role of nightlife as a haven of relief and transformation in which divisions of race, class, gender, and sexuality are often crossed in unexpected ways.
+When the sun went down, Bring Down The Walls turned into a dance club, inspired by the ethos of early house music venues, which often functioned as hubs of political engagement as much as spaces of personal liberation and collective transcendence.
+Programmed in collaboration with Nowadays, a gathering place and party space, each Saturday was hosted by different NYC collectives that celebrate the history and present-day role of nightlife as a haven of relief and transformation in which divisions of race, class, gender, and sexuality are often crossed in unexpected ways.

 Saturday, May 26th and Sunday, May 27th

-On our final weekend, the conversation at Bring Down The Walls turns toward the future, inviting participants to imagine a society without prisons or jails.
-We will propose visionary ways of evolving beyond punitive injustice, and consider the most forward thinking approaches to achieving real change.
+On our final weekend, the conversation at Bring Down The Walls turned toward the future, inviting participants to imagine a society without prisons or jails.
+Speakers proposed visionary ways of evolving beyond punitive injustice, and considered the most forward thinking approaches to achieving real change.

-Closing out Bring Down The Walls with an all night bash is Papi Juice, an art collective composed of DJ/producers Oscar Nñ and Adam Rhodes, and illustrator Mohammed Fayaz, that aims to celebrate the lives of queer and trans people of color.
+Papi Juice, an art collective composed of DJ/producers Oscar Nñ and Adam Rhodes, and illustrator Mohammed Fayaz, that aims to celebrate the lives of queer and trans people of color closed out Bring Down The Walls with an all night bash.
 Structured around curated events, Papi Juice lives at the intersection of art, music, and nightlife.
 For the past five years, the collective has been changing the face of nightlife in New York City and beyond with intentional platforms for artists of color including panels, artist residencies, performances, and, of course, fabled DJ sets and parties.

-The final morning of Bring Down The Walls will be filled with surprise performances and a closing celebration.
-Stay tuned for more.
+The final morning of Bring Down The Walls was a closing celebration.

 Saturday, May 19th